CodeDialect/audiobooks-near/README.md

 Play your audiobooks

 Home:-
-All the collections shown only if it is listed for selling
+All the collections shown only if it is listed for selling and owner cannot buy their own listed audiobook

 ## Getting Started
 To get a local copy up and running follow these simple steps.